prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 On the other hand, the inconvenient of that method is that the root file system can't benefit from the nice LUKS2 improvements over LUKS1, as listed above.
-Another minor inconvenient is that space that was occupied by the former `/boot` partition becomes unused and can't easily be reclaimed by the root file system.
+Another minor inconvenient is that space occupied by the former `/boot` partition (typically 250MiB) becomes unused and can't easily be reclaimed by the root file system.

 ### Downgrading LUKS2 to LUKS1 ###